 |Select four electives in mathematics or economics 1|

 Any course with the MATH subject code (numbered 2000 or higher) or the ECON subject code may fulfill this requirement.
 Of these four courses, At least one course must be in mathematics and one must be in economics.

 Required courses and sufficient electives to fulfill the major are available on both campuses.

-The major in mathematics/economics is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may major in mathematics/economics only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+The major in interdisciplinary math & economics is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
+Students in Fordham's School of Professional and Continuing Studies may major in interdisciplinary math & economics only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.